septimium/DMD-Project/README.md

 ### 1. **Activities**
    - **HomeActivity**: The main screen that displays a list of active reminders, allows users to mark reminders as completed, and delete them.
 It also provides a floating action button (FAB) to add new reminders.
    - **CompletedActivity**: Displays a list of completed reminders.
 Users can restore or delete these reminders.
-   - **AddReminderActivity**: A form for adding or editing reminders, including fields for title, description, due date, and repeat settings.
+   - **AddReminderActivity**: A form for adding reminders, including fields for title, description, due date, and repeat settings.
-   - **SettingsActivity**: Manages user preferences, such as enabling dark mode and setting a time for daily notifications.
+   - **SettingsActivity**: Manages user preferences, such as enabling dark mode and enabling & setting a time for daily notifications.
    - **BaseActivity**: Manages global settings, such as dark mode, for all activities.

 ### 2. **Services**